 Brunswick Corporation Named Most Innovative Company by Soundings Trade Only for Third Time in Four Years

-/EIN News/ -- METTAWA, Ill., Oct.
-21, 2022 (GLOBE NEWSWIRE) -- For the third time in four years, Brunswick Corporation (NYSE: BC) has been named the Soundings Trade Only “Most Innovative Marine Company” of the year.
+METTAWA, Ill., Oct.
+21, 2022 (GLOBE NEWSWIRE) -- For the third time in four years, Brunswick Corporation BC has been named the Soundings Trade Only "Most Innovative Marine Company" of the year.
 Brunswick was recognized today by Soundings Trade Only during a virtual awards presentation.
-The original announcement was to take place during the 2022 International BoatBuilders’ Exhibition and Conference (IBEX) which was cancelled due to Hurricane Ian.
+The original announcement was to take place during the 2022 International BoatBuilders' Exhibition and Conference (IBEX) which was cancelled due to Hurricane Ian.

 The panel of judges commended Brunswick for a record-setting year in 2022 and the Company's continued leadership in innovation and technology in the marine industry.
 Additionally, Brunswick was recognized for some of its most notable launches in 2022 so far, including the Boston Whaler 360 Outrage, the Sea Ray SLX 260 Series and the electric Avator concept from Mercury Marine, as well as the Company's ability to leverage its size and scale to deliver on the unprecedented demand across its portfolio of brands.